EIFS, Architecture, and the Sustainable Design Revolution

 EIFS and the Initial-cost Paradigm

-Exterior Insulation and Finish Systems (EIFS) are systems that can be configured in many ways to meet a range of end-use needs.
+Exterior Insulation and Finish Systems (EIFS) are cladding assemblies that can be configured in many ways to meet a range of end-use needs.
 Most of the EIFS used in the United States have been configured to meet demand for outstanding visual appeal at low initial cost.
 This has influenced general perceptions of the properties that EIFS are able to provide.

 Photo of Peabody Hotel in Orlando, FL